Our goal is make UNCG a breastfeeding friendly campus.

 Find Support on Campus

 Choosing how or what to feed your baby is a personal decision.
-If breastfeeding is right for you, UNCG wants to provide you with the support you need to successfully combine work or school and breastfeeding.
+If breastfeeding is right for you, UNCG wants to provide you with the support to successfully combine work, school, and breastfeeding.

 Did you Know ?